MichaelGrafnetter/active-directory-firewall/ADDS/README.md

 ## Summary

 Windows Firewall with Advanced Security can sometimes be tricky to configure securely.
-As a consequence, it is usually disabled or left open for all traffic in many organizations.
+Consequently, it is usually disabled or left open for all traffic in many organizations.
 The *Domain Controller Firewall* project therefore aims to simplify the deployment of a specific set of firewall rules and RPC filters that can significantly reduce the attack surface of Domain Controllers (DCs), without impacting the functionality of Active Directory (AD).